 Each of PAR Capital and the Blackrock Entities has agreed to purchase shares of common stock from the Apollo Stockholder in private placements that are expected to close concurrently with this offering.
 The number of shares of common stock to be purchased by PAR Capital from the Apollo Stockholder will be based on an aggregate purchase price of \$50.0 million and a price per share equal to 94% of the initial public offering price.
 The number of shares of common stock to be purchased by the Blackrock Entities from the Apollo Stockholder will be based on an aggregate purchase price of \$50.0 million and a price per share equal to 94% of the initial public offering price.
-Assuming an initial public offering price of \$22.00 per share of common stock, the midpoint of the range set forth on the cover page of this prospectus, PAR Capital will purchase 2,417,794 shares of common stock from the Apollo Stockholder and the Blackrock Entities will purchase an aggregate of 2,417,790 shares of common stock from the Apollo Stockholder.
+Based on the initial public offering price of \$24.00 per share of common stock, PAR Capital will purchase 2,216,312 shares of common stock from the Apollo Stockholder and the Blackrock Entities will purchase an aggregate of 2,216,308 shares of common stock from the Apollo Stockholder.
 The private placements are expected to close concurrently with this offering.
 Each of PAR Capital and the Blackrock Entities is a "qualified institutional buyer" as defined in Rule 144A under the Securities Act of 1933, as amended, and the sale of the shares to PAR Capital and the Blackrock Entities will not be registered under the Securities Act.
 These private placements, which we refer to as the "Private Placements," are subject to customary closing conditions, including a requirement that total gross proceeds from the sale of shares by us in this offering will be at least \$175 million.
 This offering is not conditioned upon the closing of the Private Placements and neither Private Placement is conditioned on the closing of the other Private Placement.
 If either Private Placement does not close, the Apollo Stockholder will continue to hold the shares they would have otherwise sold to PAR Capital or the Blackrock Entities, as applicable.
-Barclays Capital Inc. is serving as placement agent for the
+Barclays Capital Inc. is serving as placement agent for the Private Placements and will receive a placement fee from the Apollo Stoc